grackle-project/grackle/doc/source/Python.rst

 The above dependencies are automatically installed with pip (alternatively you can follow instructions for installing yt).

-If you want to run the pygrackle test-suite, you'll need the ``packaging`` and ``py.test`` packages.
+If you want to run the gracklepy test-suite, you'll need the ``packaging`` and ``py.test`` packages.
 If pip is up to date (25.1 or newer), you can simply invoke ``pip install --group dev`` from the root of the repository.

-.. _install-pygrackle:
+.. _install-gracklepy:

-Installing Pygrackle
+Installing Gracklepy
 --------------------

-Currently, the only way to get Pygrackle is to build it from source.
+Currently, the only way to get Gracklepy is to build it from source.

-There are 3 ways to build Pygrackle:
+There are 3 ways to build Gracklepy:

 1. As a standalone, self-contained module.
-   The build command creates a fresh build of the Grackle library and packages it with the Pygrackle module.
+   The build command creates a fresh build of the Grackle library and packages it with the Gracklepy module.
    **(This is the recommended approach)**

 2. As a module that links to an external copy of Grackle that was compiled with the :ref:`Classic build system <classic_build>`.
-   (This is consistent with the legacy approach for building Pygrackle).
+   (This is consistent with the legacy approach for building Gracklepy).

 3. As a module that links to an external copy of Grackle that was created with the :ref:`CMake build system <cmake_build>`.

-Currently, Pygrackle should be used with Grackle builds where OpenMP is disabled.
+Currently, Gracklepy should be used with Grackle builds where OpenMP is disabled.

 .. warning::

-   We strongly encourage you to use the first approach so that your Pygrackle installation is independent of other Grackle installations on your machine.
+   We strongly encourage you to use the first approach so that your Gracklepy installation is independent of other Grackle installations on your machine.

    The latter 2 approaches are primarily intended for testing-purposes.
-   If you use the latter 2 approaches, it's your responsibility to ensure that you delete the old version of Pygrackle and reinstall it whenever the external Grackle library is updated.
+   If you use the latter 2 approaches, it's your responsibility to ensure that you delete the old version of Gracklepy and reinstall it whenever the external Grackle library is updated.
-   If you forget, Pygrackle may still work, but it's more likely to produce a segmentation fault or (even worse!) silently give incorrect results.
+   If you forget, Gracklepy may still work, but it's more likely to produce a segmentation fault or (even worse!) silently give incorrect results.

-1. Build Pygrackle as a standalone module (recommended)
+1. Build Gracklepy as a standalone module (recommended)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To install Pygrackle, you just need to invoke the following from the root directory.
+To install Gracklepy, you just need to invoke the following from the root directory.

 .. code-block:: shell-session

     ~/grackle $ pip install -v .

-Under this approach, pygrackle's python build backend, `scikit-build-core <https://scikit-build-core.readthedocs.io/en/latest/>`__, automatically builds the core Grackle library (:ref:`in a CMake build <cmake_build>`), packages the resulting library as part of the pygrackle package, and cleans up from the build.
+Under this approach, gracklepy's python build backend, `scikit-build-core <https://scikit-build-core.readthedocs.io/en/latest/>`__, automatically builds the core Grackle library (:ref:`in a CMake build <cmake_build>`), packages the resulting library as part of the gracklepy package, and cleans up from the build.
 If a new enough version of CMake cannot be found, the above command will automatically download CMake (it will only be accessible during the build).

 While the above command should "just work," you have a few options for customizing the build: